tfenster/end2end/source/_posts/2021-02-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iii.md

 {% endhighlight %}

 ## The details: Configuring the jumpbox, setting up the PowerShell profiles and mounting the Azure File Share
-The jumpbox initialization in [jumpboxConfig.ps1][jumpboxConfig.ps1] is even simpler, it only sets up SSH and does the following three things which are also happening on the workers and managers:
+The jumpbox initialization in [jumpboxConfig.ps1][jumpboxConfig.ps1] is even simpler, it only sets up SSH and does the following three common things which are also happening on the workers and managers:
 - It sets up the PowerShell profile so that it shows the current hostname because otherwise it can become very confusing if you are jumping between the different machines.
 For that, it downloads the following script [profile.ps1][profile.ps1] and puts it into the special place `$PROFILE.AllUsersAllHosts` which means it is executed whenever a PowerShell sessions starts on that machine:
 {% highlight powershell linenos %}
 function prompt { "PS [$env:COMPUTERNAME]:$($executionContext.SessionState.Path.CurrentLocation)$('>' * ($nestedPromptLevel + 1)) " }